SQream/sqream_docs/reference/sql/sql_statements/utility_commands/audit_log.rst

 Overview
 ====================
 The ``AUDITLOG`` command is used for investigating historic events captured by your system, and is designed for tracking user activity and for incident response.
-The Audit Log feature records executed SQL statements, login and logout events, as well as other system events, such as session and query IDs and user triggered responses.
+The Audit Log feature records executed SQL statements and login and logout events.

 Syntax
 ====================